developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure the polling mode that the Enterprise NFC should use.
+Use this *Sub-group* to configure the polling mode that the Enterprise NFC should use.

 - If the value ***Hybrid*** is selected, Enterprise NFC will poll in a manner designed to strike a reasonable balance between polling speed and battery life.